wp-plugins/jquery-archive-list-widget/readme.txt

 2. Here you can see a list of archives and its month archives expanded.

 == Change Log ==

+= 1.2.2 =
+* Fixed the bug of wrong year displaying on pages.
+* JS code is not generated dynamically, now it generates in a separated file.
+For better performance and to support any minify plugins.

 = 1.2.1 =
 * Improved generated HTML code to be more compatible when JS is off, also helps to search engines to navigate through archives pages.